 Transform Rather than Transfer Text

-Reading a website is a mixed-media, interactive experience.
-To create an engaging website, you must do more than copy text from printed documents or transfer content authored in word processing tools.
-The ultimate goal is to transform text documents into interactive multi-media experiences where the user is a participant rather than a reader.
+To create an appealing website, you must do more than copy text from printed documents or transfer content authored in word processing tools.
+The goal is to transform passive reading into an interactive experiences where the user is an active participant.

 Reading paper documents tends to be a passive activity.
-In contrast, websites are more engaging when users feel they are in control of the experience.
-The key to a successful website is interactivity.
-In-page links, buttons and every thing that users can click count as an interactive features.
-Look or opportunities to let the user control the display by exploiting features offered by the the WordPress editor and Kadence theme.
+In contrast, websites are most engaging when users feel they are in control.
+The key is interactivity.
+In-page links, buttons and every thing that users can click are interactive controls.
+Give the Webmaster the authority to transform the presentation by exploiting features offered by the WordPress editor and Kadence theme.
 Images help build multimedia content.
 Many Kadence features, such as Show More and Accordion blocks, call for user participation.

 Balance Menus with In-Page Links